ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2020-02-11-06_Introduction_to_numpy.md

 jupyter notebook
 {% endhighlight %}

-Select the notebook *06-intro-numpy.ipynb* from the list.
+Select the notebooks *06-intro-numpy.ipynb* and *06-intro-matplotlib.ipynb* from the list.
+They run in separate browser tabs.

+### Jupyter notebook
 Basic Jupyter notebook commands:

 * Look at the **Help** menu! (see also the